Current research projects and processes:

 Works in progress or submitted for review

 - Figures of Natality: Reading the Political in the Age of Goethe.
-Monograph (ca. 100,000 words) under review for the Bloomsbury Press series New Directions in German Studies.*
+Monograph.
+Under contract: Bloomsbury Press, in the series New Directions in German Studies.*

 - “A Brief Political Theology of Time: Goethe’s Joseph, der Zweite.” article in progress, ca. 8,000 words